Nutritious foods for muscles - Right Shift Nutritious foods for muscles - Right Shift

 Soy, or soya bean, is a popular legume not only in India but in the whole of Asia.
 It’s the source of soybean oil and soy milk which gives us tofu as well.
 Now, studies have found soybeans to promote muscle gain and increase strength in a manner similar to animal proteins and whey!

-Lean meats are typically host to a lot of essential nutrition such as proteins, lipids, amino acids, vitamins, and minerals.
-While more research on the subject needs to be done, a few initial studies have found a link between consuming proteins, especially in lean meats and improved athlete performance.
-This may indicate lean meats to be helpful in aiding muscle recovery and muscle strengthening.
+Lean meats typically contain a wealth of essential nutrients such as proteins, lipids, amino acids, vitamins, and minerals.
+While more research is needed on the subject, initial studies have found a link between protein consumption, especially from lean meats, and improved athletic performance.
+This suggests that lean meats may aid muscle recovery and strengthening, making them a valuable part of the best diet for muscle gain.

 Chickpeas, also known as Garbanzo beans or Chane in India are a good source of protein, carbohydrates and fibre.
 They are popular among vegans who are looking to introduce plant-based protein into their diets and might be an excellent ingredient to have if you’re looking for plant-based protein to support muscle strength.